-The strength of the precautionary saving motive is not only determined by risk aversion, however.
+The strength of the precautionary saving motive, however, is determined by more than just risk aversion.
 The risks that households face also drive the strength of this motive for saving, and in our model, a key risk is unemployment risk.
 Therefore, the replacement rates that households face when they are unemployed with or without benefits play an important role.
-In Section 5.3 we consider an alternative calibration of these values.
+In section 5.3, we consider an alternative calibration of these values.

 Results with different risk aversion

-In this section we conduct the welfare analysis for different values of risk aversion.
+In this section, we conduct the welfare analysis for different values of risk aversion.
 A higher risk aversion implies a greater welfare loss associated with the same drop in

 Percentile

-Figure 7 Distributions of liquid wealth within each educational group and for the whole population from the 2004 Survey of Consumer Finance and from the estimated model for different values of risk aversion, γ.
+Figure 7 Distributions of liquid wealth within each educational group and for the whole population from the 2004 Survey of Consumer Finances and from the estimated model for different values of risk aversion, γ

-consumption and thus a greater welfare gain for policies that reduce the consumption drop.
-However, changing the risk aversion parameter has a number of other ramifications for our welfare measure that are difficult to assess without simulation.
+consumption and, thus, a greater welfare gain for policies that reduce the consumption drop.
+However, changing the risk-aversion parameter has a number of other ramifications for our welfare measure that are difficult to assess without simulation.
 A higher risk aversion (ceteris paribus) induces agents to hold a higher buffer stock of savings, making them less sensitive to adverse economic shocks in terms of their consumption response.
-As argued above and since we target the empirical wealth to income ratios we increase impatience to counteract thise larger incentive to save.
+As argued earlier, and since we target the empirical wealth-to-income ratios, we increase impatience to counteract this larger incentive to save.
 These changes then affect the consumption response of agents to the recession and to the policies implemented.

-Table 9 shows the welfare results for different risk aversion parameters.
-The values for γ = 1 are difficult to interpret given our difficulties in matching the wealth distribution exactly, as described in the previous section.
-Nevertheless, it is quite clear that despite the resulting imprecision our ranking of the three policies is upheld also for γ = 1.
+Table 9 shows the welfare results for different risk-aversion parameters.
+The values for γ = 1 are difficult to interpret, given our difficulties in exactly matching the wealth distribution, as described in the previous section.
+Nevertheless, it is quite clear that despite the resulting imprecision, our ranking of the three policies is upheld also for γ = 1.

-For γ = 3 and AD effects switched on, we obtain slightly higher welfare impacts than Stimulus check UI extension Tax cut
+For γ = 3 and aggregate demand effects switched on, we obtain slightly higher welfare effects than Stimulus check UI extension Tax cut